 Microsoft provides options to selectively withhold your sensitive on-premises data, with Hold Your Own Key (HYOK).
 What does this mean?
 If your organization’s administrator thinks something in your Office 365 emails, documents, files, or websites should not be exposed to Microsoft, they can apply a policy to set it up that way.
 This is not something an ordinary journalist would do with their personal documents, but rather, controlled by your administrator.
 Because documents protected by HYOK are encrypted, however, they will not be easily searchable through the cloud like ordinary documents within your Office 365 domain.

-Most of these security features are only available to E5 subscribers — Microsoft's most expensive tier.
+Many of these security features are only available to E5 subscribers — Microsoft's most expensive tier.
 Unfortunatley, accessing these valuable security features may be prohibitively expensive for many news organizations, leaving data legible to Microsoft by default.

 Microsoft says that they provide several protections at their data centers.
 Employees must request permission to enter the data center with appropriate business justification, and provide the appropriate keycard, as well as biometric authentication with a handprint.
 Employees will only have access to the relevant part of the data center.
 Closed-circuit television cameras inside and outside data centers, recording at all hours.
 The company logs and audits who comes in and out.
 Likewise, their servers monitor for unexpected changes in the software.